abhaykrishna95/AWS-Terraform/aws-infra-guacd/README.md

       f) Route 53 record (Uncomment to enable) - create a CNAME record pointing to ALB DNS name.

+ Note:

- Note: To use HTTPS configured URL - specify the sslcert_arn_for_alb, R53_HostedZoneId and guacamole_portal_url in terraform.tfvars file.
+ 1) To use HTTPS configured URL - specify the sslcert_arn_for_alb, R53_HostedZoneId and guacamole_portal_url in terraform.tfvars file.

+ 2) The user_data bash script calls a deploy_guacd.sh public repo (https://github.com/abhaykrishna95/bash-scripts.git) with docker installation script and docker-compose.yaml files

+ 3) Comment the #user_data key if you want to DIY docker and deploy container by connecting to Ubuntu instance from Windows instance.